Home » PowerShell Tips » PowerShell – mkdir to create directory

 PowerShell mkdir

-PowerShell mkdir uses New-Item cmdlet to create directory and has the same syntax as PowerShell New-Item cmdlet.
+PowerShell mkdir uses the New-Item cmdlet to create a directory and has the same syntax as the New-Item cmdlet in PowerShell.

 Let’s understand the mkdir function in PowerShell with examples.